pashamur/pardex/README.md

 POSTGRESQL CONFIGURATION
     You must enable and set some configuration directives in your postgresql.conf before starting.
+(You can use a value greater than 0 for log_min_duration_statement to reduce logged query volume)

     log_statement = none
     log_min_duration_statement = 0

-    Here every statement will be logged, on a busy server you may want to increase this value to only log queries with a longer duration.

     log_line_prefix = '%t [%p]: [%l-1] user=%u,db=%d '

 2. Launch and browse around your application - the resulting queries will be logged in the postgres log.